Can a Philadelphia PA Getaway Make American History Entertaining? And Pleasurable? Absolutely!

 Back in the day, everything I knew about the American Revolution and the War of Independence, I learned from the Broadway musical, 1776.

-What I realized after visiting this new museum and other institutions within Independence Hall National Park, was that our country’s founding was a lot messier, more deadly, and created more upheaval than any song and dance number can convey.
+What I realized after visiting the Museum of the American Revolution and other institutions within Independence Hall National Park, was that our country’s founding was a lot messier, more deadly, and created more upheaval than any song and dance number can convey.
 (Several numbers, however, hit very close to the mark, including Molasses to Rum to Slaves, Momma Look Sharp, and the one that always makes me burst out in tears, Is Anybody There.)

 Washington’s War Tent